 You hear the news and like a scorned lover, you sigh heavy defeat; imagining scenes of it parading on less idyllic shoulders, hugging the curvature of another body and oblivious to your mourning.
 Your poor dear friend, mortified at the occurrence, finds a replacement, buys you flowers and very sweetly makes amends.
 You’re thankful that she cares – and the new jacket is warmer, simpler and still tartan inside.
 Time passes and your loss stings less, yet some days, you can’t help but think of that special, irreplaceable charm that the original held.

 That, with a few artistic embellishments, is the tale of this little jacket.
 Thankfully, blogging in the past means that photographs of our time together exist, not relegating it to fading memories.
-One day I will create a replicate, with bells and whistles to make it more mine and infinitely better.
+One day I will create a replica, with bells and whistles to make it more mine and infinitely better.
 For now, I shall have to look upon these pictures with idle hope, exhale a wistful sigh and slowly move on.